Last updated on May 7th, 2026

-Visiting Moab, Utah?
-In this guide we’re sharing the best things to do in Moab, Utah including dog friendly hikes, national parks, delicious food to eat, where to stay, and more!
+Want to experience Utah’s ultimate outdoor getaway?
+In this guide we’re sharing the best things to do in Moab, Utah, including dog friendly hikes, national parks, delicious food to eat, where to stay, and more!

 About Moab, Utah